Hazel Hotchkiss Wightman: Personal life

-Wightman was born Hazel Virginia Hotchkiss in Healdsburg, California to William Joseph and Emma Lucretia (Grove) Hotchkiss.
-In February 1912, at the age of 25, she married George William Wightman of Boston.
+Wightman was born Hazel Virginia Hotchkiss in Healdsburg, California, to William Joseph and Emma Lucretia (Grove) Hotchkiss.
+In February 1912, at the age of 25, she married George W. Wightman of Boston.
 Her father-in-law, George Henry Wightman, was a leader in the steel industry, as an associate of Andrew Carnegie, and one of the country's foremost pioneers of amateur tennis.

 She became a member of Kappa Kappa Gamma at the University of California, Berkeley and served as the chapter's president.

 Wightman was the mother of five children.
-She died at her home in the village of Chestnut Hill, Massachusetts on December 5, 1974.
+She died at her home in Chestnut Hill, Massachusetts on December 5, 1974, aged 87.

 In 1973, Queen Elizabeth II made her an honorary Commander of the Order of the British Empire.

 Career highlights

 Wightman dominated American women's tennis before World War I and had an unparalleled reputation for sportsmanship.
 Wightman won a lifetime total of 45 U.S. titles, the last at age 68.
 She won 16 titles overall at the U.S. Championships, four of them in singles (1909–11, 1919).
 Nine of her titles at the U.S. Championships came from 1909 to 1911, when she swept the singles, women's doubles, and mixed doubles competitions three consecutive years.

 Wightman is known as the "Queen Mother of American Tennis" or "Lady Tennis" for her lifelong participation in and promotion of women's tennis and because she was instrumental in organizing the Ladies International Tennis Challenge between British and American women's teams, better known as the Wightman Cup.
 The cup first was held in 1923 and continued through 1989.
 She played five years on the American team and was the captain of the American team from inception of the competition through 1948.
 The cup was composed of five singles and two doubles matches.
 The cup was donated in 1923 by Wightman in honor of her husband.
 The first contest at Forest Hills, New York on August 11 and 13, 1923 was won by the United States.

 Born during the early days of American tennis, Wightman was a frail and awkward child.
 Her doctor recommended that she take up a sport to strengthen herself.
 Her brother suggested tennis as it was considered a "genteel" sport.
 Wightman learned to play at the nearby courts of the University of California, Berkeley where she graduated in 1911.
 Her rivalry with fellow Californian May Sutton shaped a new women's game, with Wightman attacking the net to counter Sutton's dominating forehand.

 Wightman devoted herself to teaching young people, opening her home near Boston's Longwood Cricket Club to aspiring champions.
 In recognition of Wightman's contributions to tennis, the USTA Service Bowl was donated in her honor.
 In 1973, Wightman was appointed as an honorary Commander of the Order of the British Empire.